Visa, Immigration, Residency

 FBI Background Checks

-The FBI has implemented a new option to electronically submit and receive responses for these background checks called Electronic Departmental Order (eDO).
-The new eDO background check option, found on the FBI website at https://www.fbi.gov/services/cjis/identity-history-summary-checks, allows faster processing times of requests, which the FBI estimates to be 3-5 business days upon their receipt of your fingerprint card.
-Visit the https://www.edo.cjis.gov for all the details and How To Submit A Request.
+The Korean government requires an FBI Identity History Summary Check, i.e. background check for all new F-type visas.
+The FBI has implemented an option to electronically submit and receive responses for these background checks called Electronic Departmental Order (eDO).
+The eDO background check option is found on the FBI website at https://www.fbi.gov/services/cjis/identity-history-summary-checks and allows faster processing times of requests, which the FBI estimates to be 3-5 business days upon their receipt of your fingerprint card.
+Visit the https://www.edo.cjis.gov for details and How To Submit A Request.
 During the process you will need to:

 • Complete the Applicant Information Form